felipeefb/mvp/README.md

    - Controller tests for API contracts (`application`).

 When in doubt, mirror the existing `role` and `user` implementations for structure and naming.

 ---

+### Creating a new entity (annotations and placement)

+- Put persistence entities in `src/main/java/com/felipe/belo/mvp/infra/<feature>/entity`; annotate with `@Entity`/`@Table` and map columns to your Flyway migration.
+- Extend `AudityEntity` for auditing/soft-delete support; add `deletedAt`/`deletedBy` if you want soft delete.
+- Keep domain models in `core.domain.model` **without** JPA annotations; map between domain and entity via mappers.
+- Repositories/adapters live in `infra/<feature>/repository` and should implement the use case port.
+- DTOs/mappers stay under `application/<feature>` and should not carry JPA annotations.
+- Export only the packages you want other modules to use via `@NamedInterface`; persistence packages remain internal.

+Checklist:
+- `@Entity`, `@Id` (and `@GeneratedValue` if applicable), column constraints.
+- New Flyway migration for tables/columns.
+- Mapper updates for domain ↔ entity.
+- Repository + use case tests (ideally with Testcontainers).

+---